 I wanted to create a place where companies transitioning to IoT could go to obtain fundamental knowledge governing the “IoT Critical Path” challenges in designing a commercial grade IoT device charted for global distribution and how to scale their business processes in parallel implementing artificial intelligence and machine learning technologies.

 In doing so, we have aligned our business philosophies with many of the leading Mobile Network Operators (MNO’s) and have assembled the brightest minds amongst the most well positioned companies throughout the industry to form the new IoT supply chain of the future.

-Adhering to the “IoT Critical Path” Will Substantially Reduce Your Global Product Development Risks!
+PS: Adhering to the “IoT Critical Path” Will Significantly Reduce NRE Costs/Risks over the Longterm!

 Establishing a Concurrent Engineering (CE) design process is critical when developing wireless-IoT devices to ensure all elements of a product’s life-cycle; from design, functionality, production, assembly, global certification testing, maintenance, environmental impact, and finally disposal and recycling are planned at the very beginning of the design phases.

 Planning your design/certification activities concurrently will significantly increase productivity, product quality and will allow you to discover critical design flaws early on, otherwise resulting in costly redesigns and delays from failures encountered during official global certification testing processes.

 The Critical Path in a (CE) design process is important to understand, ensuring all the design elements are taken into careful consideration at each step.

 High customer satisfaction requires reliable products, services and applications that are easy to use.
 Accordingly, products have to fully meet the customer requirements.
 M2M Certified/Kaira Clan provides a test alliance to ensure productivity of the solutions.